khashimoto-lab/GPMC/README.md

 Note:
-This branch is an exprimental one that tries to incorporate the techniques (preprocessing and variable selecting heuristic by tree decomposition) of SharpSAT-TD to gpmc, and we focus only on the "reptile" problem as a benchmark problem here.
+This branch is an exprimental one that tries to incorporate the techniques (preprocessing and variable selecting heuristic by tree decomposition) of [SharpSAT-TD](https://zenodo.org/record/4880703) into gpmc, and we focus only on the "reptile" problem as a benchmark problem here.